-Teacher candidates are required to complete a Self-Reporting Statement during the first week of classes each semester.
+Teacher candidates are required to complete a Self-Reporting Statement at the start of classes each semester.
 The forms will be distributed in the clinical seminar courses.
-Teacher candidates who do not complete the form within the first week of class will be administratively dropped from the course and will be required to meet with the Chair of Teacher Education if they wish to continue in the program.

 Teacher candidates must report any criminal misconduct charges and/or convictions that occur after a completed criminal background check or submitted Self-Reporting Statement.
-Charges/convictions must be reported to the Chair of Teacher Education and the Certification Officer as soon as possible, but no later than five business days, after the incident.
-Failure to report any incident may result in dismissal from the Teacher Education Program or failure of the candidate's seminar course.
+Charges/convictions should be reported to the Chair of Teacher Education and the Certification Officer as soon as possible, but no later than five business days, after the incident.
+Failure to report any incident may result in dismissal from the Teacher Education Program and/or failure of associated courses.

-Minor traffic incidents (speeding violations, parking tickets, etc.) are not required to be reported; however, any and all other legal violations should be reported to the teacher education program as soon as possible.
+Minor traffic incidents (speeding violations, parking tickets, etc.) are not required to be reported; however, all other legal violations should be reported to the teacher education program as soon as possible.
 When in doubt, it is better to report information than to find out later that it should have been reported.